rffscghg/MimiIWG.jl/README.md

 # MimiIWG

 This package contains code replicating the models used by the US government's Interagency Work Group (IWG) on the Social Cost of Greenhouse Gases for its 2016 update.
-The IWG used three integrated assessment models for calculating the social cost of carbon:
+The IWG used three integrated assessment models for calculating the social cost of greenhouse gases:
 - DICE 2010 (originally written in Excel and GAMS; re-written in Matlab by the IWG)
 - FUND 3.8 (originally written in C#)
 - PAGE 2009 (originally written in Excel with the @RISK package)